BambooHR runs your London office staff fine and has no idea what a rotating clinical shift or a welder's certification is

 Exactly what you get

 You get HR software that understands your actual London workforce: seniority-aware rotating shifts for clinical and manufacturing teams, union rules for differentials and grievances, and certification tracking that alerts you before a welder's or nurse's credential lapses.
 Employee data sits in Canada with role-based access, and it integrates with payroll, accounting software, and your ERP so hours and pay reconcile automatically.
-Pair it with project management software for staffing and business intelligence dashboards for workforce reporting.
+Pair it with project management software for staffing and business intelligence (BI) dashboards for workforce reporting.

 How to choose a developer in London